 3. Broadcast your appreciation

 What’s even better than making the point to tell your employees that you appreciate their work?
 Shouting it out to your entire team or even the whole organization.

-The positive effects of employee recognition multiply exponentially when you praise individuals publicly.
-Consider sending staff-wide congratulatory emails, mentioning top performers in the company newsletter and holding meetings where you tell employees, one by one, exactly what they’re doing well and how their efforts make a positive impact.
+The positive effects of employee recognition can multiply exponentially when you praise individuals on the bigger stage.
+Consider sending staff-wide congratulatory emails, mentioning top performers in the company newsletter and holding meetings where you tell employees, one by one, exactly what they’re doing well and how their efforts are making a difference at the company.

-Why not write thank-you notes to employees?
-This personalized approach offers an effective way to express gratitude, especially if you write notes by hand and tailor your messages to each employee’s achievements and efforts.
-The employees who get these notes are more likely to remember you for years to come as a thoughtful boss who sincerely valued the contributions of your team members.
+Why not write and send thank-you notes to your employees?
+This personalized approach can be an effective way to express gratitude, especially if you write notes by hand and tailor your messages to each employee’s achievements and efforts.